danielholmes/coc-base-analyser/README.md

   - class PossibleDoubleGiantBomb(anchors: (Either[Defense, PossibleTrapLocation], Either[Defense, PossibleTrapLocation]), gbs: (PossibleTrapLocation, PossibleTrapLocation))

  - BK Trigger rule further tweaks. should show red for all non-compartment tiles floodfilled from triggered

- - change js to use classes and instances rather than global modules

  - clarify AQ range - see iphoto screenshot of greg raid. possibly shown on ppetes war base